Metro service area

 Is public Wi-Fi safe for deposits and withdrawals in Delhi NCR?

-What evidence helps support resolve issues faster?
+What evidence helps support resolve a payment issue faster?